lee0c/lee0c.github.io/pages/shop.md

 ## how to order

-Contact me via any of the options linked on this site.
+Contact me via any of the options linked on [my contact page](contact).
 Let me know what you're interested in getting (in as much detail as possible please!) and a mailing address.

 ### can I order multiples?